howardcheung/auto-data-preprocessor/README.md

 - add intermediate timestamp to the output dataframe
 - use upx to reduce the size of the executable
 - write the user manual
+- organize the license files of the modules

 # Diretories
 * `dat`: directory that stores testing data